core-wg/core-problem-details/draft-ietf-core-problem-details.md

 {: #sec-new-attributes}

-This specification defines a generic problem type container with only a minimal set of attributes to makes it usable.
+This specification defines a generic problem type container with only a minimal set of attributes to make it usable.

 It is expected that applications will extend the base format by defining new attributes.